2025 Algerian Cup final: Pre-match

-The clash between USM Alger and CR Belouizdad in the Algerian Cup final carries a historic and exciting flavor, as it's the sixth time the two teams meet in the final, and the first since 2003, making it a highly anticipated match by all standards.
-USM Alger qualified for the final for the 18th time after winning the derby against USM El Harrach in extra time with a single goal scored by Adam Alilet.
-This marks their first final appearance since 2013, as they aim to secure their ninth title.
-Meanwhile, CR Belouizdad, the defending champions, secured a win over MC El Bayadh, the surprise package of the Algerian cup, at the Miloud Hadefi Stadium with a single goal scored by Abderrahmane Meziane.
-They have qualified for the final for the fourth consecutive time, as they aim for their tenth title.
-This match is not only a battle for the cup, but also a fight for glory and historical supremacy, especially with both teams close in the number of titles and having shown strong performances in recent years.
+The clash between USM Alger and CR Belouizdad in the Algerian Cup final carried a historic and highly anticipated significance, as it marked the sixth time the two teams met in the final, and the first time since 2003.
+USM Alger reached the final for the 18th time after defeating USM El Harrach in the derby in extra time, with the only goal scored by Adam Alilet.
+This marked their first final appearance since 2013, as they aimed to secure their ninth title.
+Meanwhile, CR Belouizdad, the defending champions, defeated MC El Bayadh, the competition’s surprise package, at the Miloud Hadefi Stadium with a single goal scored by Abderrahmane Meziane.
+They had reached the final for the fourth consecutive time as they pursued their tenth title.
+The match represented not only a battle for the cup, but also a contest for prestige and historical supremacy, with both clubs close in total titles and having delivered strong performances in recent years.

 The Algerian Football Federation (FAF) announces that the 2025 Mobilis Algerian Cup Final will be played on July 5, 2025, at the Nelson Mandela Stadium.
 The kick-off is scheduled for 5:00 p.m.
 In preparation for this event, a technical meeting will be held on June 29, 2025, at 11:00 a.m. at the FAF headquarters, in the presence of representatives from both finalist clubs, match officials, and organizers.
 USM Alger will be supported by a familiar face in the lead-up to the Algerian Cup final: Rolland Courbis, the coach who guided the club to the title in 2013.
 Invited to Algiers for the match, Courbis won’t hold any official position, but will act as an informal advisor, offering his experience and motivational support to the team.
 “I’ll tell them two or three things this week we’ll see if I bring them luck,” Courbis said on L'Équipe.
 His presence brings both symbolic value and tactical insight to a USMA side aiming to lift the trophy once again.